Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS

 \section{Data}

 This section describes the data construction used for the empirical analysis aimed at estimating the CPTR in the Italian power market over the period 2016--2024.

 The data set is constructed on a daily basis and covers the period from 1 January 2016 to 31 December 2024 for Italy and its bidding zones.
-Phase~3 spans from January 1, 2016 to December 31, 2020, while Phase~4 covers the period from January 1, 2021 to December 31, 2024.
+Phase~3 spans from 1 January 2016 to 31 December 2020, while Phase~4 covers the period from 1 January 2021 to 31 December 2024.
 The first three years of Phase~3 are excluded due to data limitations.
+This sample restriction may influence the estimated pass-through if the excluded early years of Phase~3 had different transmission dynamics.
+However, previous evidence for Italy over 2013--2018 finds low and declining carbon pass-through \citep{Mazzarella2017,Caporin2021}, which is consistent with the pass-through estimated in this study.

 Calabria and South zones are also excluded from the analysis.
 Calabria was introduced as a new market zone in 2021 \citep{Terna2021_NewZones}, while in the South most of the thermal capacity physically located within the zone was excluded until early 2019 \citep{Caporin2021}.
 As a result, a consistent comparison between Phase~3 and Phase~4 is not feasible for these zones.\\ The main variables include the volume-weighted wholesale electricity spot price, the fuel cost of power generation, and carbon costs.

 The wholesale electricity spot prices for the Italian day-ahead market are obtained from GME at hourly frequency \citep{GME_ZonalPrices}.
 Volume-weighted average daily spot electricity prices ($p^e_t$) are computed as